claranet/ansible-role-log4shell/README.md

 Find Log4Shell CVE-2021-44228 on your system

-This role tries to find jar and war from filesystem and from opened files (lsof)
+This role tries to find JAR and WAR from filesystem and from opened files (lsof)

-:warning: Your system may runs slowly during the scan du to a `find` on / and the unarchive process to lookup inside the JARs/WARs
+:warning: Your system may runs slowly during the scan due to a `find` on `/` and the unarchive process to lookup inside the JARs/WARs

 This role populates the variable `log4shell_analyze_versions` with a dictionary like this one:
 ```